mvyimby/mvyimby/content/post/2020-04-01-election-results.md

 ### State Senate - District 13

 Our endorsed candidate for State Senate race, Shelly Masur, will not continue into the General Election in the Fall.
 It will be a match up between Josh Becker and Alex Glew.
-We thank Redwood City Councilmember Shelly Masur for boldly taking pro-housing stances, such as supporting SB-50 and were proud to endorse her.
+We thank Redwood City Councilmember Shelly Masur for boldly taking pro-housing stances, including supporting SB-50, and we were proud to endorse her.

 ### Measure D